JoakimChan/Databaser_Evenemanghantering/documentation/Test.md

 ### Steps
 1. Create a Get API request that retrieves specific data by filter
-2. Code in VSCode to filter the API, event.js:
+2. Code in VSCode to filter the API
+>event.js:
 ```
       let query = {};